-*Pro Tip: Be sure to create reasonable academic/study goals for your break.
-It is easy to be overly ambitious when you are out of town with the temptations of various activities.*
+Be sure to create reasonable academic/study goals for your break.
+It is easy to be overly ambitious when you have a break.
+Remember that academic goals are only one aspect of your break goals.
+Being out of town around family and friends creates many temptations.

-3. Routine Goals: List what parts of your routine you do not want to “break” from during your break (*examples below*)
+3. Routine Goals: List what parts of your routine you do not want to “break” from during your break.
+For example:

-*Pro Tip: Make this list weeks before your break begins to ensure that you have the academic mindset and motivation to incorporate school work into your break!
-Making this list early also allows it to be a motivation for completing your semester, forcing you to realize how close you are to your well deserved break!*
+Make this list weeks before your break begins to ensure you have the academic mindset and motivation to incorporate your routine into your break.
+Making this list early also allows it to be motivation for completing your semester, helping you realize how close you are to your well-deserved break.

-Then, look at your list and assign tasks to various days of your break.
-Repeat until all tasks are assigned.
+Next, look at your list and assign tasks to various days of your break.
+Repeat this until all tasks are assigned.

 In order to meet your goals, you will likely have to sacrifice sleeping in late or TV time with family at night.

-If you use this method, realize that you are available to your family and friends early in the day, or later in the day.
-Not both.
-Scheduling in a few tasks to each day allows you flexibility for the sporadic recreational activities that may arise throughout your break.
+If you use this method, realize that you are available to your family and friends early in the day or later in the day—not both.
+Scheduling only a few tasks each day allows you flexibility for the sporadic recreational activities that may arise throughout your break.

-*Pro Tip: If you have friends in school or family members who enjoy reading, invite them to breakfast at a cafe where you can make it a study date.
-That way you can knock out some work and spend time with loved ones*
+If you have friends in school or family members who enjoy reading, ask them if they want to read their own materials alongside you.
+You could also invite them to breakfast at a cafe where you can make it a study date.
+That way you can knock out some work and while still spending time with loved ones.

-While breaks are something we look forward to as medical students, it is stressful trying to figure out how to relax and recover with loved ones while still maintaining the responsibilities of your education and your routine.
-But with proper planning, you can masterfully have it all, and you will head back to school feeling rejuvenated, still on schedule, and on top of things!
+While breaks are something we look forward to as medical students, it’s stressful to try to figure out how to relax and recover with loved ones while still maintaining the responsibilities of your education and routine.
+But with proper planning and balance, you can have it all, and you will head back to school feeling rejuvenated, on schedule, and on top of things!